This post is sponsored by Pampers. All opinions are my own.

 Pampers was so kind to also send me a hostess gift.
 I received Pampers Easy ups, You and Me Against the Pee by L. Jana, MD, and a Fisher Price Potty Ring.
 It was so nice to be able to receive the tools to help in our own potty training process.

-9. Start talking about it with them before you start so they know what to expect
+- Start talking about it with them before you start so they know what to expect - Talking to your child about potty training before you start can help prepare them for the process and alleviate any fears or anxieties they may have.

 I was able to send each guest home with a Pampers gift bag that included Pampers easy ups and the book You and Me Against the Pee by L. Jana, MD.
 I loved being able to use this book to break the ice and talk about a topic that many moms struggle with.
 It is so helpful to get the advice of family and friends to help make the process smoother for all!